Understanding Sublease Agreements: Key Elements and Legal Tips for Success

 • Landlord Approval: Confirm written consent from the landlord since it’s usually required.

-• Original Lease Compliance: Ensure the sublease doesn’t violate terms in the original lease.
+• Original Lease Compliance: Ensure the sublease doesn’t violate the terms of the original lease.

 • Local Laws: Research local regulations to comply with any specific subleasing rules.